Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Results

 The assumption on bounded probability for the correct token $[\epsilon,1-\epsilon]$ implies we are considering solutions where the model has high but limited confidence in each decoding step.
 While LLMs are often very confident in ``obvious" next steps (line break, etc.), in practice, during generation, nucleus sampling is commonly used, where sampling only occurs if the model is not overly confident. \eg~with $p=0.95$, if a token's probability $P$, is larger than $0.95$, then the probability is rounded $1$.
 Thus when considering probabilities of sequences, it suffices to look only at decoding steps where the model is not too confident, hence we can consider $\epsilon\approx 0.05$.

-In subsection \ref{exp:assumptions}, we see empirically that for $\epsilon=0.1$, $\Delta\approx 0.2, \sigma\approx 1.5, M\approx 4$, making $\frac{M^2}{\sigma^2\cdot h(\frac{3\Delta\cdot M}{4\sigma^2})}\approx 200$, thus for solutions with length $>200$ tokens, the results apply.
+In subsection \ref{exp:assumptions}, we see empirically that for $\epsilon=0.1$, $\Delta\approx 0.2, \sigma\approx 1.5, M\approx 4$, making $c\approx 200$, thus for solutions with length $>200$ tokens, the results apply.

-In practice, there may be multiple solutions to the same problem, \eg~multiple implementations of the same function.
+In practice, there may be multiple solutions to the same problem (\eg~different implementations).
 So it is necessary to take all of them into account when considering the generation complexity.
-With this taken into account using a union bound, we obtain the following result of an exponential gap in generation complexity between a composition of problems and the sub-problems, indicating a compositional hardness that is exponential in the solution's length: \begin{theorem} Let $\epsilon,\delta\in (0,1)$, and $N,M>0$.
+With this taken into account using a union bound, we obtain the following result of an exponential gap in generation complexity between a composition of problems and the sub-problems, indicating a compositional hardness that is exponential in the solution's length:

+\begin{theorem} Let $\epsilon,\delta\in (0,1)$, and $N,M>0$.
 Let $x$ be a compositional problem, with $x_1$, $x_2$ being the corresponding sub-problems.
 Denote by $L_1, L_2$ the minimal solution length to $x_1, x_2$ respectively, and the total number of solutions to $x$ by $N$.
-Define $\Delta,\sigma$, the renormalizing term's mean and variance (as defined in equations \ref{eq:delta} and \ref{eq:sigma} respectively) and by $M$ the bound on the logit noise (assumption \ref{assumption:1}).
-Under the assumptions of lemma \ref{lemma:1}, they are strictly positive, $\Delta,\sigma,M>0$, and if the minimal solution length $L_1+L_2$, satisfies $L_1+L_2>\frac{M^2}{\sigma^2\cdot h(\frac{3\Delta\cdot M}{4\sigma^2})}\ln\frac{N}{\delta}$, where $h(x)=(x+1)\ln(1+x)-x>0$, we have with probability of at least $1-\delta$ that the generation complexity (definition \ref{def:gen_comp}) satisfies:
+Under the assumptions of lemma \ref{lemma:1}, there exist strictly positive noise dependent constants $\Delta$ (as defined in equation \ref{eq:delta}) and $c(\Delta,M,\sigma)$ (with $M$ and $\sigma$ as defined in equations \ref{eq:M} and \ref{eq:sigma}), such that if the minimal solution length $L_1+L_2$, satisfies $L_1+L_2>c\ln\frac{N}{\delta}$, then with probability of at least $1-\delta$ over the noise's randomness, the generation complexity (definition \ref{def:gen_comp}) satisfies: